-The overall opportunistic macroalgal Ecological Quality Rating (EQR) for Porirua Harbour was 0.58, a quality status of "MODERATE" (Table 2).
-This rating was driven primarily by the widespread presence of macroalgae throughout most of the estuary - an affected area quality status of "BAD".
-This score was moderated by the "GOOD" quality status of macroalgal percentage cover and biomass, and "HIGH" quality status (general absence) of algal entrainment in underlying sediments.
-The absence of gross eutrophic zones in the estuary was reflected in a quality status of "HIGH".
+The overall opportunistic macroalgal Ecological Quality Rating (EQR) for Hutt Estuary was 0.39, a quality status of "POOR" (Table 2).
+This rating was driven primarily by the widespread presence of macroalgae throughout most of the available habitat in the estuary - an affected area quality status of "BAD", and "POOR" ratings for percent cover and biomass.
+The EQR score was moderated only by the "HIGH" quality status (absence) of algal entrainment in underlying sediments.
+The gross eutrophic zone rating was "HIGH", reflecting that underlying intertidal sediments had not been significantly adversely impacted by the macroalgal growth present.

-Moderate Gracilaria biomass (high cover) near Horokiri Stream.
+Low Ulva biomass (high cover) near the Waione Street bridge.